Is Weed Legal in Germany?

 Track the evolution of cannabis policies in Germany over time.

-Cabinet approved legislation allowing cannabis use for seriously ill patients who had consulted a doctor and had no therapeutic alternative.
+Cabinet approved legislation allowing cannabis use for seriously ill patients who had consulted a doctor and had no therapeutic alternative, with cannabis available by prescription and insurance coverage in some cases.

 Check weed legal status in nearby locations: